ibm-cloud-docs/activity-tracker/at_events_rc.md

 ##  Events for managing service credentials that are associated to a service instance
 {: #rc_keys}

 A service credential provides the necessary information to connect an application to a service instance.
-Service credentials are always associated with a `Service ID`.

 The following table lists the actions that generate an event: